rasakhi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 4: Script that lists enviromental variables
 Task 5: Create a script that list all var and env var and fun Task 6: Script that creates a new local variable
+Task 7: script that creates a new global variable